stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/README-v2.md

 Snap is a comprehensive suite of tools and workflows for analyzing single-cell and single-nucleus RNA (sc/snRNA) data from 10X Genomics sequencing technology supporting human, mouse, and dual genome cohorts.

-A pre-built [Docker image](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/blob/main/run-container/README.md) is available, containing all the necessary tools, packages, and dependencies to seamlessly run the code and analysis modules.

 Snap is an initiative of the [Bioinformatics Core](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html) at the Department of Developmental Neurobiology at the St. Jude Children's Research Hospital.

-## Tutorial on how to use the single cell RNA seq Snap pipeline
+## Getting Started

+### Installation

+To begin using the Snap pipeline, follow the instructions below to set up the environment and run the code.
+A pre-built [Docker image](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/blob/main/run-container/README.md) is available for easy setup, containing all the necessary tools, packages, and dependencies to seamlessly run the code and analysis modules.

+### Tutorial and Documentation

-For guidelines and best practices on effectively using the sc-rna-seq-snap pipeline, refer to the [Tutorial and documentation for the snap pipeline](https://github.com/stjude-dnb-binfcore/trainings/blob/main/courses/sc-rna-seq-snap-repo/tutorial/snap-tutorial-docs/Documentation-snap-repo-tutorial-2025-02-18.pdf).
+For best practices and detailed guidelines on effectively using the Snap pipeline, please review the [Tutorial and documentation for the snap pipeline](https://github.com/stjude-dnb-binfcore/trainings/blob/main/courses/sc-rna-seq-snap-repo/tutorial/snap-tutorial-docs/Documentation-snap-repo-tutorial-2025-02-18.pdf).

-### To access the code in this repository:
+#### To access the code in this repository:

 1. Fork the repository on the preferred GitHub account from the main page of the `stjude-dnb-binfcore/sc-rna-seq-snap` by clicking the “Fork” button